djcustard/GestureGAN/README.md

 02/04/20 - DsExGAN is the python program I have interpretted this idea into.
 I will upload the code soon, currently trying to train the discriminator.
 DaisukeLab helpfully responded to me today saying that I should check out the Librosa function or potentially research a GAN model that creates plausible sounds based on the Spec image.

+03/04/20 - DsExGAN has been trained and tested.
+The GAN seems to output values that are more realistic.
+For curiosity I will train a model on much less layers to see its success.
+I have also multiplied the Output of the GAN files as these are still float values between 0.0-1.0.
+We will multiply these by 32767 to potentially change the behaviour.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: